 Some of the ways our attorneys have assisted our clients are:

-- Acting as outside trademark counsel for a Fortune 100 retailer and health care provider, including determining availability of trademarks, filing trademark applications, and enforcing trademark rights throughout the world.
+- Managing trademark portfolios for trademark owners ranging from Fortune 100 companies to individuals, including determining availability of trademarks, filing applications to register trademarks, maintaining trademark registrations, and enforcing trademark rights throughout the world.

 - Establishing a copyright registration program to protect the constantly changing database of an online real estate listing service.

-- Representing Rhode Island’s largest museum in its trademark, domain name, licensing and reproduction program.
+- Representing Rhode Island’s largest not-for-profit museum in its trademark, domain name, licensing and reproduction program.

 Intellectual Property Transactions

-Our attorneys have substantial experience dealing with the intellectual property aspects of business transactions, including purchase and sale, merger, financing, joint venture, and licensing arrangements.
+Our attorneys have substantial experience dealing with the intellectual property aspects of business transactions, including purchase and sale, merger, financing, joint venture, licensing and marketing arrangements.
 We routinely work with our business law and financing attorneys regarding identification, assessment, and transfer of intellectual property assets.

 Representative transactions include: